muskanpunyani/HOTEL-BOT/README.md

-# HOTEL-BOT
+# HOTEL-BOT-RASA

-To build a simple chatbot for a hotel.
+To build a  chatbot for a hotel.
 The chatbot should be able to the following basic functionalities

     Book room
     Request Room Cleaning